Unboxed-Software/solana-course/content/hello-world-program.md

 ### Create an instruction

 Next, we build the instruction using the `TransactionInstruction` function.

 The `keys` field is where the accounts required by the instruction are listed.
-Note that the format for building a new instruction on the client side matches the arguments required by the `process_instruction` function passed into the program entry point.

 ```tsx
 const instruction = new web3.TransactionInstruction({